afnanfdz/woven-wiki-cs225/documents/proposal.md

 ## Graph Algorithms

+Since our goals revolve around finding a shortest path from one node to another, we are looking to implement:

+- For the traversal, the **Breadth-first Search**
+- For the covered algorithms, **Djikstra's Algorithm** for finding a shortest path.
+We are open to considering the Floyd-Warshall if we find it is more suitable to our use case.
+- For the complex/uncovered option, we are most likely considering the **A\* Search** as a natural continuation to Djikstra's.
+We have also considered Betweenness Centrality, as a fun and interesting option.

 ##### Function Inputs
 To create the graph we believe it would be ideal to extract the edge data into a `vector` of `pair`s, where each `pair` represents an edge from `pair.first` to `pair.second`, which would then be the input of our graph class's constructor.